rdgao/rdgao.github.io/_posts/2018-11-02-roemerhasit_Hilbert_Transform.md

 Typically, how you arrive at these measures is through 1) narrowband filtering your signal, 2) get its complex representation via the Hilbert transform, and 3) compute squared magnitude/phase/phase difference.
 1) and 2) can be combined via a complex wavelet filter, or obtained via FFT, but I will stick with the above because I want to write about the Hilbert Transform.

 In particular, when I first started writing this post, I wanted to address two thoughts that always vaguely bothered me, but could never figure out why or where I got them from:

-##### 1. "Instananeous" measures are suspicious, because how do you measure power/frequency/phase truly at an instant?
-Can you look at a single point on a sine wave (without the neighboring points) and determine the amplitude?
+__1. "Instananeous" measures are suspicious, because how do you measure power/frequency/phase truly at an instant?
+Can you look at a single point on a sine wave (without the neighboring points) and determine the amplitude?__

-##### 2. The Hilbert Transform is mathematically well-defined only for narrowband signals, and breaks down when the signal is wideband (energy at many frequencies).
+__2. The Hilbert Transform is mathematically well-defined only for narrowband signals, and breaks down when the signal is wideband (energy at many frequencies).__

 Turns out, both of the above were false beliefs.
 So I'm passing on my experience so you don't have to go through the struggle.

+(11/11/18 edit: As [Enrico Glerean](https://twitter.com/eglerean/status/1058444800595316741) kindly pointed out, #2 is not _technically_ a misconception.
+For the sake of not introducing confusing caveats before the actual post, details are reserved at the bottom.)

 ---